On-Page SEO for Framer Site Speed: Best Practices

 Founder of Goodspeed

-By optimising headings, metadata, and images, you can boost your Framer site’s search visibility while improving page speed and user experience.
-This is crucial, as sites on Google’s first page load in just 1.65 seconds on average, making speed optimisation a decisive ranking factor.
+Get your headings, metadata, and images right and you lift search visibility and page speed in one move.
+That matters, because sites on Google’s first page load in just 1.65 seconds on average, making speed a decisive ranking factor.

-This guide walks you through proven on-page SEO techniques tailored for Framer, ensuring that your site not only attracts more visitors but also keeps them engaged.
+This guide walks through proven on-page SEO techniques built for Framer, so your site pulls in more visitors and keeps them there.

 Why On-Page SEO Matters for Framer Sites